sowasred/portfolio-2-gatsby/src/blogs/post-7.md

 ### 3. Organized and Structured Data

-Structured data is critical for SEO because it helps search engines in locating and comprehending your content and website.
+Structured data is critical for SEO because it helps search engines locate and comprehend your content and website.

-It's also a good approach to get ready for the future of search, as Google and other engines continue to personalize the user experience and answer questions right on their Search Engine Results Page.
+It's also an excellent approach to get ready for the future of search, as Google and other engines continue to personalize the user experience and answer questions right on their Search Engine Results Page.

-Organized and Structured Data is directly related to the language that you're using while creating your content.
+Organized and Structured Data is directly related to the language you're using while creating your content.
 The main goal is your site markup should be universally as understandable as possible.

 ### 4. Url Construction

-For the search engines that will crawl your website, the URLs of your content are quite significant.
-It is critical to make use of it and while using be as descriptive as possible, that'll help dramatically SEO of your site.
+For the search engines that will crawl your website, the URLs of your content are pretty significant.
+It is critical to make use of it, and while using be as descriptive as possible, that'll help SEO of your site dramatically.

 #### Good Example ==> myrestaurant/menu/foods/spicy-calamari

 #### Bad Example ==> mysrestaurant/menu/foods/232453

 It is possible to construct a slug based on the name of your content using Strapi.
-We've created a slug inside the SEO component which is a short text field, it's required and must be unique while creating the content.
+We've created a slug inside the SEO component, a short text field, and it's required and must be unique while creating the content.

 <div>
     <img  src="../images/strapislug.jpg" alt="Strapi SEO Component Slug Field"